 - People Styles at Work: Making Bad Relationships Good and Good Relationships Better – By Robert Bolton, Dorothy Grover Bolton

 In the end your approach must be tailored to your client and company you work for.
 Lesson 4: One company I worked for was a street fighter, their entire sales team was technical and had never been in an enterprise sale role.
 Their approach was “speeds and feeds – hit and run” focused on short term sales cycle – note you must be comfortable with both approaches as each customer/employer is different.
 Enterprise sales people didn’t fit into the mix, the company wasn’t willing to invest and change to go after larger accounts.
-Lesson 5: Some companies won’t get it, their culture and management team are stuck in their ways due to lack of experience, chose jobs carefully or else you could be placed in a no win situation.
+Lesson 5: Some managers, companies won’t get it, their culture and management team are stuck in their ways due to lack of experience, choose jobs carefully or else you could be placed in a no win situation.

 Have feedback, suggestion or want to share your experiences?
 Contact me firstname.lastname@example.org .